omarkohl/learnjj.codeandbugs.com/docs/basics/setup.md

     2. If you forget about a particular command, how do you refresh your memory?
   </TabItem>
   <TabItem value="answers" label="Answers">
-    1. Ju Jutsu lives on top of a Git repository and automatically synchronizes Ju Jutsu internals with that Git repository.
-If you ever want to stop using Ju Jutsu in a repository you can just delete the `.jj/` directory inside it.
+    1. Ju Jutsu stores everything inside a `.jj/` directory, including an internal Git repository.
+Additionally, if your repository is _colocated_ then the top level will **also** be a Git repository.
+Both Ju Jutsu and Git commands can then be used.
+Ju Jutsu makes sure to synchronize data bidirectionally.
+If you ever want to stop using Ju Jutsu in a repository you can just delete the `.jj/` directory.
     2. Use `jj -h`.
 To get more information for a particular command e.g.
        `config` use `jj config -h` or for even more information either `jj config --help` or `jj help config`.